Detecting Roof Leaks: A Guide for Florida Homeowners

 Additional Things to Look For When Detecting a Roof Leak

-In Florida, there are unique factors to consider.
-Many homes are made with stucco, which can crack and allow water behind the wall and flashing, mimicking a roof leak.
+Florida homes often have stucco, which can crack and let water seep behind the wall and flashing, mimicking a roof leak.

 Also, keep an eye out for: